JorawarS/Surrogate_AFPM/Modelling Files/Simcenter 3D/part files plus assembly/README.md

-Inital part files of the AFPM that can be assembled to create various AFPM types.
+Inital part files of the AFPM that can be assembled to create various AFPM types:\
+  shaft.prt, stator.prt and rotor.prt are the individual part files\
+  generator.prt is the assembly file

 Unfortuantely until Magnet is incorporated into simcenter 3D the assembled file cannot be electromagnetically simulated in Simcenter 3D.